package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-application.md

 Kubernetes cluster with [Package Operator installed](/docs/getting_started/installation.md).

 ## Application

-// TODO: add service?
+The application is a simple nginx webserver deployment.
+The deployment should also be run in its own namespace, called nginx.
+The manifests for these two resources are as follows:

-The application is a simple nginx webserver deployment with.
-Let's also say you want to run your nginx deployment in its own namespace, called nginx.
-The manifests for these two resources are as follows: namespace.yaml // TODO: stylize file names
+###### namespace.yaml
 ```yaml
 apiVersion: v1
 kind: Namespace